 On this page

-The Youth Guarantee is a European programme that has been implemented in Luxembourg since June 2014 (Government of the Grand-Duchy of Luxembourg, 2014).
+The Youth Guarantee is a European programme that has been implemented in Luxembourg since June 2014.
 It focuses on inactive or unemployed young people between 16 and 24 years of age (for further details see: Youth Guarantee).
 It is coordinated by the ministry of Labour, Employment and the Social and Solidarity Economy.

 The implementation of the Youth Guarantee comprises four phases: